-Affected plants are likely to produce peas which have a brown and often granular area in the flat faces of the cotyledons and this condition which is known as "marsh spot".
-Such produce is unsuitable for processing and is unsuitable for use as seed because resulting seedlings are often weak and malformed, with multiple shoots and short-lived growing points.
+Affected plants are likely to produce peas which have a brown or granular necrotic area in the centre of the cotyledons and this condition is known as marsh spot.
+Such produce is unsuitable for processing due to the physical blemish, or for use as seed, as the spot affects the plumule and gives rise to abnormally developed seedlings.